blueag8/Photography_Website/README.md

 13. Headings and Site Map for marketing
 14. Additional content added to pages ie About/Bio
 15. Offer the choice of sizes and create a function to adjust the price following the selection of size.
-16. Contact Us form, update so that it does not ask for the email of a logged-in user.
+16. Contact Us form, update so that it does not ask for the email/details of a logged-in customer.

 # Testing